boostscale/velox4j/README.md

 </dependency>
 ```

-If the SNAPSHOT repository is not set in Maven, the following settings may also need
+If the `Central Portal Snapshots` repository is not set in Maven, the following settings also need
 to be added:

 ```xml